-There are three courts in Alberta administered by the province: The Court of Appeal of Alberta; the Court of Queen's Bench of Alberta; and the Provincial Court of Alberta.
+There are three courts in Alberta administered by the province: The Court of Appeal of Alberta; the Court of King's Bench of Alberta; and the Provincial Court of Alberta.
 Other courts which administer laws in Alberta include the Federal Court of Canada, the Tax Court of Canada and the Supreme Court of Canada.
 There are also a number of boards and tribunals in Alberta whose decisions may be appealed to the courts.

 The following resources can help you understand more about various courts and tribunals.

 CPLEA Suggested Resources

 Not sure where to begin finding answers to your questions.
 Get started with our suggested resources.
 See additional resources below for more information.

 The Court of Appeal hears appeals from the Court of King's Bench, the Provincial Court and administrative tribunals.
 As well, the Court provides its opinion on questions referred by the Lieutenant Governor under the Judicature Act.
 The Court of Appeal's website includes links to information such as their: Announcements; Articling Program; Court of Appeal E-Filing; Frequently Asked Questions; History; Judgments; Judgments to be Filed; Judicial Dispute Resolution Guidelines; Locations; Sittings; Practice Notes/ Directions; Publications and Forms; and Subscription Services.